lightprism-tech/lp_image_transcreation/README.md

 ## Configuration

 Use `.env` for runtime configuration.
-Recommended Stage-2 LLM setup:
+Recommended Stage-2 setup:

 ```bash
 # Copy template and edit